Kristina01111000/lavendersite/README.md

 - she added new plants, add them to the bundle pages
 - make sure the sku gets checked, that could be the cause of the issue
 - make sure she knows how to edit the pictures, tell her that when replacing a picture its way easier to remove the previous picture then add a new one instead of hitting the replace image button, its a little quirk of woocommerce that that creates a mess

+- update issue caused by woocommerce products needing to allow square to edit them
+- check to see why there are 70 products on the list but only 67 show up on the site